-GUIDELINES FOR PARENT USE OF STAFF E-MAIL
+GUIDELINES FOR PARENT USE OF STAFF EMAIL

-- 1. All members of the professional staff, including administrators, teachers and support staff, have been assigned an e-mail address beginning with their last name and first initial followed by @harborfieldscsd. org.
-Example: smithj@harborfieldscsd.org - 2.
-This technology is intended to provide parents with the opportunity to e-mail their child's teacher or building administrators for the following purposes: notification or confirmation of a meeting or general reminders.
-However, e-mail communication should not replace established building procedures relative to items that require original parent signatures, as in the case of, but not limited to: approval for a field trip, absence/tardiness notes, early dismissal notes, bus notes and pickup notes.
+- 1. All members of the professional staff, including administrators, teachers and support staff, have been assigned an email address beginning with their last name and first initial followed by @harborfieldscsd. org.
+Example: smith]@harborfieldscsd.org - 2.
+This technology is intended to provide parents with the ability to email their child's teacher or building administrators for the following purposes: notification or confirmation of a meeting or general reminders.
+However, email communication should not replace established building procedures relative to items that require original parent signatures, as in the case of, but not limited to: approval for a field trip, absence/tardiness notes, early dismissal notes, bus notes and pickup notes.
 The following guidelines will assist parents with this process: - a.
-Response to an e-mail will generally be in the form of an e-mail but may be a phone call or written note. - b.
-In responding to an e-mail, it may be necessary to indicate that a follow-up phone call or meeting will be scheduled to further address the content discussed in the e-mail.
-E-mail is not intended to replace personal contact.
+Response to an email will generally be in the form of an email but may be a phone call or written note. - b.
+In responding to an email, it may be necessary to indicate that a follow-up phone call or meeting will be scheduled to further address the content discussed in the email.
+Email is not intended to replace personal contact.

 - c.
 In the event of a student absence of one or two days, the student should continue to consult with a fellow classmate, at the middle school and high school levels, to inquire about missed classwork or homework.
 At the primary or elementary level, the parent should continue to contact the main office for missed assignments.
 However, the assignments will need to be picked up from the school. - d.
-For extended absences of three days or more, the parent may contact the teacher via e-mail to request assignments.
-However, if the nature of the material is in a format that cannot be e-mailed, the assignments will be forwarded to the main office for the parent to pick up.
-Individual assistance to students and parents will not be offered via e-mail. - e.
-Information that may be confidential in nature such as, but not limited to, performance on an exam, student evaluations, medical information or personal information, should not be communicated via e-mail. - f.
-The staff member will view e-mail regularly throughout the school day and generally respond to such e-mail within 24 hours or a reasonable period of time following receipt.
-E-mail messages received after business hours or during weekends or vacations will receive a response upon his or her return to school. - g.
-It is not necessary to "cc" parent-to-teacher and teacher-to-parent e-mail to the building administrators. - h.
+For extended absences of three days or more, the parent may contact the teacher via email to request assignments.
+However, if the nature of the material is in a format that cannot be emailed, the assignments will be forwarded to the main office for the parent to pick up.
+Individual assistance to students and parents will not be offered via email. - e.
+Information that may be confidential in nature such as, but not limited to, performance on an exam, student evaluations, medical information or personal information, should not be communicated via email. - f.
+The staff member will view email regularly throughout the school day and generally respond to such email within 24 hours or a reasonable period of time following receipt.
+Email messages received after business hours or during weekends or vacations will receive a response upon his or her return to school. - g.
+It is not necessary to "cc" parent-to-teacher and teacher-to-parent email to the building administrators. - h.
 Requests that are time-sensitive should be submitted in the form of a written note or via phone contact.